tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-COMPLIANT if dwc:taxonRank is not EMPTY; otherwise NOT_COMPLIANT
+COMPLIANT if dwc:taxonRank is bdq:NotEmpty; otherwise NOT_COMPLIANT

 ### Information Elements